Code-Institute-Submissions/chl03rivs-night-owlzzz/README.md

     * It would also make it easier for party members that are new to board games to learn ahead of time and enjoy their visit more.
 * *Form confirmation page* or *pop-up* - to provide users with a confirmation message post form submission.

-***
-## Testing

-### Validator Testing

-* HTML testing - No errors were returned when passing through the official W3C validator

-* CSS testing - No errors were found when passing through the official (Jigsaw) validator

 ----
 ## Technologies used
 -----